hargoniX/bachelor/thesis/thesis.typ

 - show the traits
   - this will reference all of the trait stuff from above
 - show the MMIO macro
-  - this will reference the macro and the const generic stuff == pc-hal-l4
+== pc-hal-l4
 #cite("humendal4")
 - show how traits map to l4 concepts